capecodnative/FilterSliceSizer/README.md

 Prompts for a wedge polygon.
   Calculates the area of the polygon in pixels.

-Sometimes seems to return the exterior rather than interior angle--use the annotated images to confirm, and if incorrect, you can subtract from 180 degrees in the text file output.
+BUG: Sometimes seems to return the exterior rather than interior angle--use the annotated images to confirm, and if incorrect, you can subtract the provided result (in the annotate image or text file output) from 180 degrees